icopy-site/awesome/docs/awesome/awesome-iam.md

 - [Dark Patterns after the GDPR](https://arxiv.org/pdf/2001.02479.pdf) - This paper demonstrates that, because of the lack of GDPR law enforcements, dark patterns and implied consent are ubiquitous.

 - [GDPR Enforcement Tracker](http://enforcementtracker.com) - List of GDPR fines and penalties.

-- [Ship Your Enemies GDPR](https://shipyourenemiesgdpr.com) - Weaponizing GDPR to help you send your enemies a Data Requests designed to waste as much of their time as possible.

 ## UX/UI